Coronavirus (COVID-19)

 Known local scams

 This is a scam intended to defraud you of money.
-The NHS will never require you to providing banking details.
+The Covid-19 vaccine is free for everyone and NHS will never require you to providing banking details.

 Coronavirus tests scam